cakephp/docs/en/orm/associations.rst

 -------------------------

 By default associations will load records based on the foreign key columns.
-If you want to define addition conditions for associations you can use a ``finder``.
+If you want to define additional conditions for associations, you can use a ``finder``.
 When an association is loaded the ORM will use your :ref:`custom finder <custom-find-methods>` to load, update, or delete associated records.
 Using finders lets you encapsulate your queries and make them more reusable.